merge/skulls/README.md

 # coreboot-x230
-pre-built [coreboot](https://www.coreboot.org/) images and documentation on how to flash them for the
+pre-built [coreboot](https://www.coreboot.org/) image and documentation on how to flash them for the
 [Thinkpad X230](https://pcsupport.lenovo.com/en/products/laptops-and-netbooks/thinkpad-x-series-laptops/thinkpad-x230).
-SeaBIOS is used as coreboot payload to be compatible with Windows and Linux systems.
+SeaBIOS is used, to be compatible with Windows and Linux, and to be easy to use: simply a boot menu and a few options to tick.

 ![seabios_bootmenu](front.jpg)

+We want to make it easy to "bootstrap" an X230 to a working, unlocked, up-to-date coreboot-based BIOS.

 ## Latest release (config overview and version info)
 * coreboot-x230 0.0.5 - see our [release page](https://github.com/merge/coreboot-x230/releases)
-* Lenovo's proprietary VGA BIOS ROM is executed in "secure" mode
+* The only proprietary binary, the VGA BIOS is executed in "secure" mode ([PCI_OPTION_ROM_RUN_YABEL](https://www.coreboot.org/Coreboot_Options))

 ### coreboot
 * We simply take coreboot's current state in it's master branch at the time we build a release image.